 Limited Budgets

 Adding to the sector’s vulnerabilities, budget limitations often prevent universities from implementing adequate cybersecurity protections, leaving systems under-defended.
-Cybersecurity costs range from 3-12% of a university’s IT budget, an allocation insufficient to address the advanced threats targeting hypervisors and other critical systems.
+Cybersecurity often gets 3–12% of IT budgets.
+That is rarely enough to address hypervisor threats.

 The Fallout of Ransomware in Education